-Adjustable but not too modernized—a vintage-style 2-transistor fuzz with
+Adjustable but not refined—an angry, raw, vintage-style 2-transistor fuzz with

 extra controls and tweaks to let you recreate oodles of classic fuzz

 sounds with minimum hassle

 The Skreddy Pedals™ BC109 FUZZ is made from

 silicon transistors for power and temperature stability, but it's darkened

 so you can get germanium-ish effects out of it too.

 The 2 transistors are piggybacked for better tone (smoother, lower noise

 than single transistors), giving this circuit 4 transistors total.